 Depression Cannot Go Away By Itself

 Some believe depression will go away by itself.
 Unfortunately, this is untrue.
-Depression is a medical condition which requires treatment.
+Depression is a mental health condition which requires treatment.
 In fact, the symptoms could worsen if left untreated.
 As a result, it is vital to seek and receive treatment to prevent symptoms from getting worse.